avaje/avaje-validator/README.md

       ) {}
 ```

-For types we cannot annotate with `@Valid` we can place `@Valid.Import(TypeToimport.class)` on any class/package-info to generate the adapters.
+For types we cannot annotate with `@Valid` we can place `@ImportValidPojo` on any class/package-info to generate the adapters.

 ## Step 3 - Use